All About Laser Etching in Metal Manufacturing

 Our advanced laser software supports a wide array of fonts and character sets, including those for multiple languages.
 We can precisely apply multi-language markings (e.g., English, German, Chinese, etc.) to your metal parts as required.

-A: Laser etching creates a permanent mark on the base metal surface.
+Laser etching creates a permanent mark on the base metal surface.
 While the mark itself is durable, its visibility can be affected by subsequent thick coatings like paint or powder coat if they completely cover the relief.
-For marks to remain visible after coating, the etching is typically performed before the coating application.
-For processes like anodizing, the etching can be done before or after, depending on the desired aesthetic and material interaction.
-We always recommend providing samples for testing with your specific coating process.